 An Example of Broker Theft or “Conversion”

-Recently, the Wolper Law Firm handled a large theft case on behalf of a client with a large family trust with sub-accounts for each family member.
+Recently, the Wolper Law Firm, P.A. handled a large theft case on behalf of a client with a large family trust with sub-accounts for each family member.
 The Financial Advisor’s assistant agreed to assist the clients in managing their payment of bills and personal expenses.
 Over time, the Financial Advisor’s assistant began stealing money from each sub-account to pay for her own vacations, bills, and personal expenses.
 The assistant even renovated her home with money stolen from our clients’ accounts.
 This lasted for several years before the broker theft was discovered.
-Ultimately, the Wolper Law Firm was able to recover the entire principal amount in the broker theft case, plus interest and attorneys’ fees for the victimized clients.
+Ultimately, the Wolper Law Firm, P.A. was able to recover the entire principal amount in the broker theft case, plus interest and attorneys’ fees for the victimized clients.

 What Should You Do To Monitor Your Accounts